Liberals take steps to changing drug policy

 By Teresa Wright and Joan Bryden, The Canadian Press

-OTTAWA — The Liberal government taking steps toward promised changes to federal drug policy, while looking at how to reduce opioid-related deaths during the pandemic.
+OTTAWA — The Liberal government is taking steps toward promised changes to federal drug policy and looking at how to reduce opioid-related deaths during the pandemic.

-The federal government launched a national consultation on supervised-consumption sites this week, saying they would be seeking comments from a variety of Canadians, including those who operate the sites — and those who use them.
+Ottawa launched a national consultation on supervised-consumption sites this week, seeking comments from a variety of Canadians, including those who operate the sites and those who use them.

 "The evidence shows us that supervised-consumption sites and services save lives and can provide people who use drugs with access to health and social services and treatment," federal Health Minister Patty Hajdu said in a statement Thursday.

-Note: Note to readers: This is a corrected story.
-A previous version erroneously implied the Public Prosecution Service of Canada, which is an independent authority, is part of the Liberal government.
-Note to readers: This is a corrected story.
-A previous version erroneously implied the Public Prosecution Service of Canada, which is an independent authority, is part of the Liberal government.